 - Helps trigger emails based on specific predefined actions and conditions.
 Trigger based email marketing is key to sending highly relevant and personalized communication.
-People don’t like to be bombarded with random information that seems out of context and is of no use to them.
-Trigger-based email marketing addresses this flaw.
+People don’t like to be bombarded with random information look like out of context and is of no use to them.
+Trigger-based email addresses this flaw.
 Emails hit the inbox only when a user has completed a certain action or meets a specific predefined condition.

 - Allows simple ‘if this then that’ based automation workflow.
 For those who don’t want to run complete automation sequences, Convertkit allows automation based on simple ‘if this then that’ based rules.
 This still helps keep communication that is being sent out relevant for users.

 There is no dearth of integrations that ConvertKit offers.
 From Zapier to Wix to WP Engine, Demio, LeadsBridge, Teachable, Shopify, OptinMonster, LeadPages, GetSiteControl, ClickFunnels, Gumroad List goal to Wishlist, you name the tool and ConvertKit seems to work well with the platform.
 Most of these tools that ConvertKit integrates with are very useful for bloggers.
 Depending on which tool your integration requirement you can use the search feature and get all options filtered.

 GDPR and CCPA Update: ConvertKit has overhauled its infrastructure to become compliant with GDPR and CCPA.
 They have introduced several new features to make GDPR and CCPA compliance easy and transparent.
 Some of them are:

 - Find EU subscribers: You can quickly filter your EU customers so that you can find which subscribers need consent.